desnguyen1/DESencryption/readme.md

 ### Some Notes:
 The tables are from Wikipedia but was adjusted by 1 to fit in with the array format by beginning at index 0 instead of 1 (except s-boxes table was left alone).

+Also, the mode of operation used was Electronic Code Block (ECB) for easy implementation.